sagorluc/Event-Registration-System/EventRegistration/README.md

 * Show All Events (all_event): Displays all events, including details such as available seats.

 * Create Event (create_event): Allows users to create new events.
-Validates input data and saves the event details.
+Validates input data and the maximum attendence allow 50 person and save the event details.

 * Event Registration (event_registration): Handles user registration for a specific event.
-Validates input data, checks available seats, and saves the registration details.
+Validates input data, checks available seats, and if the current user already registered one time then that user not able to access registration for second time in that event.also if the event already fillup with the full of attendence then the ragistration button would be disabled.

 * Event Details (event_details): Displays details of a specific event, including registered guests and available seats.